ptrd/kwik/readme.md

 A plain Kwik client or server will only provide "HTTP/0.9", which is a very simplified form of HTTP/1, which the QUIC implementors have been using for early testing.

-To add HTTP/3 to Kwik you should use the flupke plugin:
+To add HTTP/3 to Kwik you should use the flupke plugin `flupke.jar`, which you can download from [Maven](https://search.maven.org/artifact/tech.kwik/flupke), and add it to the run classpath.
-- Download the flupke jar from [Maven](https://search.maven.org/artifact/tech.kwik/flupke)
-- In the project root directory, create a directory `libs'
-- Copy the `flupke.jar` into this `libs` directory.

 ## Contact